Kevin Ward (baseball): Professional career

 At the end of the 1988 season, Ward became a free agent and signed a contract with the Oakland A's, for whom he played two minor league seasons in their farm system, starting at double A- hunstville and finally Triple A Tacoma.
 He was granted free agency at the end of the 1990 and signed with the San Diego Padres before spring training in 1991.
-After a long struggle in the minor leagues, Kevin Ward finally made his major league debut on May 10, 1991.
+After a long struggle in the minor leagues, Ward finally made his major league debut on May 10, 1991.
 Ward batted sixth in the line up, right after power hitting Fred McGriff, who batted fifth.
 In the bottom of the second, facing Expos pitcher Brian Barnes, ward got a hit in his first at bat, a double that drove in McGriff.
 Ward faced Barry Jones in the seventh when Jones was called for a balk.
 The bases were loaded, so the balk forced Bip Roberts home and advanced the runners.
-However, Montreal held on for the 6-4 win.
+However, Montreal held on for the 6–4 win.
 On August 26, 1991, the San Diego Padres were playing the Pittsburgh Pirates.
 San Diego led off the second inning, and Ward was facing Pirates pitcher Randy Tomlin.
 Facing a 3-2 count, Ward hit a deep fly to center field that turned into Ward's first home run in the major leagues.
-Ward's homer made it 2-1 Padres, and they went on to win 7-5.
+Ward's homer made it 2-1 Padres, and they went on to win 7–5.
 Ward would hit his second homer of the season the very next game, off Pirates pitcher Zane Smith in the seventh inning.
-The Pirates ended up winning the game 5-2.
+The Pirates ended up winning the game 5–2.
 The home runs against the Pirates were Ward's only long balls of the season.
 Another highlight of the 1991 season was a series the Padres played in Philadelphia.
 Not only was it special because it was Philadelphia that he'd been drafted by to start his pro career, but it was also the first time that his parents got to see him play professional baseball.